- Religion and Philosophy»

 Katie would take me to seminary as an added service since as I aged into an older teen I still had no car.
 My feelings did not cool for her either.
 I did not act on them because I feared the White people.
 I knew if I asked her out, maybe they would kick me out of the church or something.
 It may have been untrue, but I was unwilling to find out.

 I went to church with real Southerners, not just Utah transplants.
 In my mind, a real Southerner was a White man or woman who tolerated Blacks.
 God had his work cut out transforming me because I still did not trust White people.
-Earlier in my young life I experienced many racist insults that I did not understand, thought I know that they meant that my Black behind was not welcomed.
-NOT AT CHRUCH though!
+Earlier in my young life I experienced many racist insults that I did not understand, though I know that they meant that my Black behind was not welcomed.
+NOT AT CHURCH!

 As a young man, only one family turned me away as their home teacher for being Black.
 I understood it then.
 I accepted it.
 When our ward split, I was separated from the only Black family in the ward that actually went to church.
 I was devastated to say the least.
 I knew with them gone I would experience rejection from the Whites!
 I was glad that I was able to have a couple of years in the Tifton Ward before we split into the Tifton first and Second Wards.